About the course

 The second term consists of four short segments, each covering a particular aesthetic topic.
 Each segment is compulsory and there are no optional components.
 This part of the course provides you with the opportunity to engage with four different areas of specialisation.

-The topics for the second term change from year to year but may include:
+The courses for the second term change from year to year but may include:

 - aesthetics of Italian cinema